 What you will learn

 The influence on engine output of turbine inlet temperature, overall pressure ratio, bypass ratio and fan pressure ratio is explained.
-This description is made by means of SFC versus Specific Thrust or Power Charts.
+This description is made by means of SFC versus specific thrust or power representations.
 The side-effects of the selection of these parameters are also explained and the resulting choices in suitability for a mission highlighted.
 The concept of growth variants of a power plant is discussed.
 Different engine designs are described.

-This section contains a description of component characteristics and how these components interact to determine the behaviour of the engine.
-This explanation is given at a simplified level for an understanding of the principles involved and at a more detailed level which is illustrative of the simulation methods in widespread use in the industry today.
+This section contains a description of component characteristics and how the components interact to determine the behaviour of the engine.
+This explanation is given at a simplified level for an understanding of the principles involved and at a more detailed level, which is illustrative of the simulation methods in widespread use in the industry today.
 On a macroscopic level, the effect of different inlet conditions on gas turbine performance is explained.
 This includes altitude, hot day and flight speed.
-In addition the behaviour of the engine is discussed with reference to changes in power output.
+In addition, the behaviour of the engine is discussed with reference to changes in power output.

 Who should attend

-The course is presented through lectures and tutorials conducted by members of Cranfield University’s staff all of whom have considerable academic and industrial experience.
-Additional lectures will be presented by senior engineers from industry.
+The course is presented through lectures and tutorials conducted by members of Cranfield University’s staff and our associates from industry and academia.
+The main speakers are:

 Accommodation options and prices